m-simonelli/ricochet-refresh/doc/protocol.md

 respond with a single byte for the selected version number, or 0xFF if no suitable version is found.

+> TODO: this (new) document is version 3
+> what version of ricochet does version number `1` relate to in the table
+> below?
 This document describes protocol version 1.
 Known versions are:
 ```
 0                   The Ricochet 1.0 protocol